go-vela/community/proposals/2023/04-21_build-init-log.md

 - the queue is empty, or
 - all queued builds get re-compiled (or more particularly `item.Pipeline` which is a `types.pipeline.Build` and includes the injected init step) before execution in the worker starts.

-To make the worker backwards compatible, could we trigger the rebuild in `server.queue.redis.Pop()` after the item is created?
-Or perhaps we'll just need to include queued build migrations in the migration script.
+We need to gracefully handle any stale queued items in the queue after upgrading server and worker.
+Items are stale if they were queued with a previous version of Vela.

 ### Worker

 Save init logs to the Build `Log` instead of the magic init step.
 Nothing in the worker should check for these magic strings any more: `"init"`, `"#init"`

-We might need something that rejects an old build when popped off the queue if it is an older version that includes the injected "init" `Step`.
+Hopefully we can do this in one release, documenting any required queue flushing or similar.
+To make this work well, the queue item will need some kind of version number (TODO: create community issue for this).
+Then the worker should fail a build popped from the queue if that item was created by an earlier version of Vela.

-We might need to spread this change over a couple of versions.
+If needed, we can also spread this change over a couple of versions:
 - In one version, we start logging to the Build `Log` and deprecate support for the magic "init" step.
 - In the next (or a future) version, we remove support for the magic string checking.

 In my previous [`InitStep` proposal](https://github.com/go-vela/community/pull/771), I suggested logging to both places for at least one version while waiting for the UI to catch up.
 However, the primary objection to that proposal was increased database storage costs.
-So, this proposal recommends a hard break the worker will only create the init logs in one place.
+So, this proposal recommends a hard break--the worker will only create the init logs in one place.
-The backwards compatibility is achieved by continuing to ignore Stages/Steps with the magic "init" or "#init" strings.
+If we do spread this over two releases, then the worker will continue to ignore Stages/Steps with the magic "init" or "#init" strings.
 Even if those strings are present, the worker will still send the build init logs to the server via the new build init logs endpoints.

 ### SDK